 Drafting Prenuptial Agreements

 It is a common misperception that prenuptial agreements are intended only for the wealthy, but the fact is these contracts can benefit anyone.
-At Krusch & Sellers, P.A., our Charlotte prenuptial attorneys draft and review prenuptial agreements for individuals of all income and asset levels.
+At Krusch Law, PLLC, our Charlotte prenuptial attorneys draft and review prenuptial agreements for individuals of all income and asset levels.
 We not only assist with drafting prenuptial agreements, but postnuptial agreements as well.
 Postnuptial agreements address the rights of couples who are already married and would like to contractually assign their rights and responsibilities in the event of a divorce.

 Always keep in mind that prenuptial agreements are something to plan for and you should not spring this on your future spouse so close to the wedding date that a court might question its validity and whether or not it was signed voluntarily.
 It is also vital to provide full and fair financial disclosure regarding income, assets, and liabilities, or this might also raise questions in court, potentially making it unenforceable.
 A prenuptial agreement does not mean you are anticipating a divorce; it simply means you are prepared for a worst case scenario.
 You protect yourself from worst case scenarios in nearly every other area of your life, so why not protect your finances?